Sun-Lab-NBB/ataraxis-base-utilities/README.md

 # Next, the console has to be enabled.
 By default, it is disabled and does not process any echo() or error() calls.
 file_console.enable()

-# Attempts to print debug message, which will go to file, but not terminal (terminal handle for debug was not added)
+# Attempts to print debug message, which will go to file, but not terminal (terminal handle for debug was not added).
 message: str = "Hi there!
 I am debug." file_console.echo(message=message, level=LogLevel.DEBUG, terminal=True, log=True)